FIFA Quality Programme for EPTS

 The FIFA Quality Programme for EPTS devices was initially launched for wearable tracking systems in 2017 with the aim of ensuring that such devices do not pose a danger to the players.

-This information serves as a guide for those that want to test their devices to either the FIFA Basic standard (previously known as the International Match Standard - IMS) or the FIFA Quality standard.
+This information serves as a guide for those that want to test their devices to either the FIFA Basic standard (previously known as the FIFA Basic standard) or the FIFA Quality standard.
 For more information about how to become a licensee, the test methods for the systems, and the next test dates, please have a look at the related content below:

 More